DinerIsmail/dinerismail.dev-2.temp/README.md

   description: "This is the homepage description of Example",

   googleAnalyticsId: false, // or "G-XXXXXXXXXX",
-  googleSiteVerificationId: false // or some value,
+  googleSiteVerificationId: false, // or some value,
-};
+}

 export const BLOG = {
   disabled: false,
   slug: "blog", // you can change this to "articles" (/articles)

   postsWithoutBlogSlug: true, // true (/some-slug), false (/blog/some-slug),
   postsPerPage: 6,

   category: {